TIBCOSoftware/snappydata/docs/programming_guide/spark_jdbc_connector.md

-# Using SnappyData for Any Spark Distribution
+# Using SnappyData for any Spark Distribution

 The **snappydata-jdbc Spark **package adds extensions to Spark’s inbuilt JDBC data source provider to work better with SnappyData.
 This allows SnappyData to be treated as a regular JDBC data source with all versions of Spark which are greater or equal to 2.1, while also providing speed to direct SnappyData embedded cluster for many types of queries.